-8 Practical Techniques to Keep Mind in Tune for Testing
+8 Practical Techniques to Keep the Mind in Tune for Testing

-During a recent software testing interview, I asked the candidate about what does he do to keep the mind in tune so that he can continuously think about new testing ideas.
-He was confused and answered “I do testing”.
+During a recent software testing interview, I asked the candidate about what he does to keep the mind in tune so that he can continuously think about new testing ideas.
+He was confused and answered, “I do testing”.
 I smiled.

-While working on the same project/application/product/domain for long years, we become expert of particular domain or product but if not taken care, we lose the most important thing – The eye to test.
+While working on the same project/application/product/domain for many years, we become an expert in a particular domain or product, but if we are not careful, we lose the most important thing – The eye to test.

 Yes, you read it right.
-When you are working on same product everyday for 2 years and when you are bored and not seeing any more bug, my friend, time to rejuvenate, time to brush up the mind and time to be a learner again.
+When you are working on the same product every day for 2 years and when you are bored and not seeing any more bugs, my friend, it is time to rejuvenate; time to brush up the mind, and time to be a learner again.

 - You find something bad before someone else finds out

 - You see something critical before someone else thinks about it

 - You report something extraordinary before someone else has a chance to do it